Chile–Japan relations: Bilateral relations

 Both nations have signed several bilateral agreements such as a Treaty of Friendship, Commerce and Navigation (1897); Treaty of Peace (1951); Agreement on Technical Cooperation (1978); Agreement to establish the Japan International Cooperation Agency in Chile (1988); Agreement to establish a Japanese volunteer program to ensure technical cooperation between both nations (1996); Agreement on the Assessment of Carbon Fixing in Chilean Forest Ecosystems (2005) and an Agreement on the Avoidance of Double Taxation and Tax Evasion (2016).

 Trade

 In 2006, Chile and Japan signed a free trade agreement which entered into force in November 2007.
 In 2017, trade between Chile and Japan totaled US$8.3 billion (911 billion Yen).
-Chilean exports to Japan include: copper and copper ore, fish (salmon & trout), woodchips, lithium and molybdenum.
-Japanese exports to Chile include: autos and auto parts, tires, construction and mining equipment.
+Chilean exports to Japan include copper, fish (salmon and trout), woodchips, lithium and molybdenum; while Japanese exports to Chile include automobiles, auto parts, tires, construction and mining equipment.
 Japanese direct investment in 2016 to Chile totaled US$237 million.
+Japanese corporations are large and recurrent investors in the Chilean copper mining industry, beginning with Mitsubishi Corporation's investment in Minera Escondida in 1985.
+Mitsubishi Corporation has also invested in Chile's largest iron mining company Compañía Minera del Pacífico, owning 25% of it since 2010.
+In the 1970s and 1980s japanese engineers from Kobe Steel were crucial for the installment of Planta de Pellets which processes iron ore at the port of Huasco.

 Several well known multinational Japanese companies such as Honda, Sony, Toshiba, Nissan, Komatsu and Toyota (among others) operate in Chile.

+Japanese cultural and media exports to Chile include anime, J-pop, video games, language education, and food, which have had a significant impact on many young Chileans.